 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 It might.
-Eating more whole-grain foods on a regular basis may help reduce your chance of developing high blood pressure (hypertension).
+Eating more whole-grain foods on a regular basis might help reduce the risk of developing high blood pressure (hypertension).

-If you already have high blood pressure, eating more whole-grain foods might help lower your blood pressure and possibly reduce your need for blood pressure medication.
+These heart-healthy benefits can work together to help reduce the risk of high blood pressure.
+If you already have high blood pressure, eating more whole-grain foods might help lower your blood pressure.

-The Dietary Approaches to Stop Hypertension (DASH) diet and the Mediterranean diet both suggest including whole grains as part of a healthy diet.
+The Dietary Approaches to Stop Hypertension (DASH) diet and the Mediterranean diet both recommend including whole grains as part of a healthy diet.

-According to the Dietary Guidelines for Americans, as part of an overall healthy diet, adults should eat at least 85 grams of whole-grain foods a day — that's about 3 ounces, or the equivalent of three slices of whole-wheat bread.
+According to the Dietary Guidelines for Americans, adults should eat about 3 ounces of whole grains a day, or the equivalent of three slices of whole-wheat bread.